graezykev/explain-nuance-git-merge-rebase/README.md

 Could not apply 58beb1e...
 D
 ```

-It tells us to "**Resolve all conflicts manually**", and continue with `git rebase --continue`.
+It instructs us to "**Resolve all conflicts manually**", and continue with `git rebase --continue`.

-OK let's follow the hint to resolve the conflict (also by "Accept Incoming Change").
+Alright, let's follow the hint to resolve the conflict (also by selecting "Accept Incoming Change").

 ```sh
 git add example.txt && \